Australian Shepherd VS Border Collie

 Frequently Asked Questions

-The Australian Shepherd lives 12–15 years while the Border Collie lives 12–15 years.
-Individual lifespan depends heavily on care, genetics, and lifestyle.
+The Australian Shepherd lives 12–15 years; the Border Collie lives 12–15 years.
+Similar lifespans.
+Individual lifespan depends heavily on care quality.